Study Abroad Project Coordinator

 - Coordinate, maintain, and update study abroad timelines and calendars used to manage office and project work-flow.

 - Under supervision of the Associate Director, coordinate the organization of information and information systems in the Study Abroad office, including the design and function of the website and online applications, suggesting updates and troubleshooting issues.

-- Coordinate the Summer International Travel Grant and other scholarship application material collection, including promoting the grants, answering basic questions, and assembling applications and orientation packets.
+- Coordinate the Summer International Travel Grant and other scholarship application material collection, including answering basic questions and assembling applications and orientation packets.

 - With the Associate Director, manage all special event planning for the office.

-- Coordinate visits of program representatives and on-site coordinators, organizing lunches and campus tours as necessary.
+- Coordinate visits of program representatives, on-site coordinators, and other guests, organizing lunches and campus tours as necessary.

-- Manage and/or provide input on other special projects as needed, including study abroad photo contest, preparation of brochures and information sheets, gathering information for reports, and office organization.
+- Coordinate and/or provide input on other special projects as needed, including study abroad photo contest, preparation of brochures and information sheets, gathering information for reports, and office organization.